Qingdao: Metro

 After getting the approval from the State Council, the government announced on 18 August 2009 that Qingdao is ready to spend more than 29 billion yuan ($4.2 billion) before 2016 on its subway construction.
 Construction of 54.7 km of subway line 3 was completed before 2016 with a total investment of 29.2 billion yuan ($4.3 billion).
 Metro Line 3 is the first line in function and opened on 16 December 2015.
 In the long term, the city plans to build eight subway lines in downtown and some suburban districts, which account for 231.5 km in future.
-The system has an operating length of 243 km, lines in operation including Line 1, Line 2, Line 3, Line 8, Line 11, and Line 13.
+The system has an operating length of 243 km, lines in operation including Line 1, Line 2, Line 3, Line 4, Line 6, Line 8, the Oceantec Valley Line, and the West Coast Line.

+As of February 24, 2023, according to the approved network plan of Qingdao City, there are 19 long-term plans for Qingdao Metro, with a total length of 872 kilometers; The third phase construction plan has been approved, with a total of 13 lines and a total length of 503 kilometers, ranking ninth in the national approved mileage level; Seven lines have been opened and operated, including Lines 1, 2, 3, 4, 8, 11, and 13, with an operating mileage of 315 kilometers.
+As of March 2023, there are 146 operating stations, ranking tenth in China and second in northern cities; There are 10 lines under construction (including extension lines), including the West Extension and Phase II of Line 2, Line 5, Phase I and Phase II of Line 6, Phase II of Line 7, South Section and Branch of Line 8, Phase I of Line 9, and Phase I of Line 15.
+The total length under construction is 188 kilometers, and it is expected to be fully completed by 2028.

 Tramway

 The Qingdao Tram (official name: Modern tram demonstration line) of Chengyang District, Qingdao, is a tram system operating in Chengyang District, Qingdao, China.
 It opened in 2016.
 The Qingdao Public Transport Group Rail Bus Co., Ltd. is responsible for operation and management.
 The system is only composed of 1 tram line.